ademb2/youtube-summary-app/readme.md

 📖 Project Overview
 Why This Project?

 YouTube videos are a significant part of my knowledge consumption, offering invaluable insights across various topics.
 However, the sheer volume of information makes it difficult to retain key points over time.
-Taking notes manually isn't always feasible due to time constraints, leaving much of the content underutilized or forgotten.
+Taking notes manually isn't always feasible due to time constraints and context in which it's consumed, leaving much of the content underutilized or forgotten.

 This project aims to bridge that gap by automating the summarization process, providing concise, high-quality drafts of YouTube video content.
 These summaries can either be used directly or refined further to suit personal needs, making knowledge retention and note organization seamless.
 The Problem